Relissa™ (Lemon Balm Phytosome)

 Frequently asked questions about Relissa™ (Lemon Balm Phytosome)

-The clinically studied dose for Relissa™ (Lemon Balm Phytosome) is The Relissa™ trial used 200 mg twice daily (400 mg/day) of the phospholipid-based extract; traditional lemon balm doses range more broadly..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is The Relissa™ trial used 200 mg twice daily (400 mg/day) of the phospholipid-based extract; traditional lemon balm doses range more broadly.
+Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well tolerated; no treatment-emergent adverse effects in the Relissa™ trial.
+For most healthy adults, Relissa is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated; no treatment-emergent adverse effects in the Relissa™ trial.
 Mild drowsiness or sedation possible.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Relissa is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Sedatives and CNS depressants — possible additive sedation; use caution.
+Possible interactions include: Sedatives and CNS depressants — possible additive sedation; use caution.
 Thyroid medications — theoretical interaction based on traditional reports; monitor.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)